 The sequence of courses, depending on the level at which the student begins, is as follows: SPAN 1010, 1020, 2010, 2020; or SPAN 1060, 2010, 2020; or SPAN 2010, 2020; or SPAN 2020.
 The sequence must be followed to complete the language requirement.

 Once students begin the sequence of courses, they cannot skip any course in the sequence.
 Students are not permitted to self-place in a language course.
 Students who place themselves incorrectly will receive an F for the courses in which they enroll without permission.
-SPAN 1010 is offered in Fall only and SPAN 1020 is offered in Spring only.

 All Spanish courses to be counted toward the language requirement must be taken at U.Va. or at a U.Va. approved study abroad program.

 On the second day of class, students will be asked to provide proof of placement by showing their instructor a copy of their AP Exam score, SAT II Exam score, IB (high level) or U.Va.
 Spanish placement exam score.
 Students who have previously taken Spanish courses and who did not take the SAT II, AP Exam or the IB (high level) Exam must take the online Spanish Placement exam.
-For more information, please go to Foreign Language Placement.
+For more information, please go to World Language Placement.

 Students may not enroll in a course different from the one into which they have placed.
 Students who place themselves incorrectly will not receive credit for the courses in which they enroll without permission.